Writing a Grant Proposal

 - Write the grant proposal.
 Once a faculty member or researcher has been identified and is willing to participate fully as PI, the proposal-writing process can begin.
 Every grant solicitation will include a specific set of instructions and criteria.
 Although the main emphasis will be on the research, another significant aspect of any grant proposal will be the budget.
 If a graduate student is hoping to fund his/her research with this grant, the budget is the place to build in this possibility.
 Budget line items related to graduate student support typically include funding for one or more graduate assistantships (i.e., stipend, fringe benefits, and tuition remission surcharge); any necessary travel expenses; and possible research supplies or equipment.

 - Choose a program or department through which to route the grant proposal.
 In the case of university grant initiatives, a specific sequence of steps must be followed, including a review by the sponsoring department chair and dean or director, and the university's Office of Research and Sponsored Programs.
 In most cases, the PI will be the one who decides on the processing route.
 Faculty PIs can route grant proposals through any department or program with which they are affiliated.
 Ideally, this would be the Nelson Institute.
-Here at the Nelson Institute, this process is guided by Hope Simon, Assistant Director.
+Here at the Nelson Institute, this process is guided by Lynn West, Assistant Director for Administration.
 Check with Hope early in this process for guidance on how to prepare the grant proposal and how to route it through university channels via the Nelson Institute.